astral-sh/ruff/docs/configuration.md

 Usage: ruff [OPTIONS] <COMMAND>

 Commands:
-  check       Run Ruff on the given files or directories (default) rule        Explain a rule (or all rules) config      List or describe the available configuration options linter      List all supported upstream linters clean       Clear any caches in the current directory and any subdirectories format      Run the Ruff formatter on the given files or directories server      Run the language server import-map  Generate a map of Python file dependencies version     Display Ruff's version help        Print this message or the help of the given subcommand(s)
+  check    Run Ruff on the given files or directories (default) rule     Explain a rule (or all rules) config   List or describe the available configuration options linter   List all supported upstream linters clean    Clear any caches in the current directory and any subdirectories format   Run the Ruff formatter on the given files or directories server   Run the language server graph    Analyze the import graph of the given files or directories version  Display Ruff's version help     Print this message or the help of the given subcommand(s)

 Options:
   -h, --help     Print help